Honouring our lineage and teachers

 MPhty St, BA Dance, AD Dance, Dip Yoga Teaching IYTA

 Chanthalah (pronounced gen-ta-lah) believes Yoga is for everyone; and yes, she was gifted with her traditional Lao name by her parents.
-It means full moon, and it does leave her a little kooky!
-She is dedicated to sharing the gifts of yoga to her clients through her specialized, sequential approach, combining evidence-based, Western medical knowledge of Physiotherapy with the ancient Eastern science of Yoga.
+It means full moon, and it does leave her a little kooky at times!
+She is a dedicated Yoga Teacher and physio!
+She has a pasion for sharing the gifts of yoga to her clients through her specialized, sequential approach, combining evidence-based, Western medical knowledge of Physiotherapy with the ancient Eastern science of Yoga.

 In 2009 Chanthalah graduated with a Dean’s Commendation for her Masters in Physiotherapy Studies at the University of Queensland (UQ).
 It was culmination of a long journey of a love of understanding the human body, movement dynamics, and yoga and it has continued to be one of the best and hardest things she has ever completed.
 This passion for the body in motion was sparked from the completion of her Associate Degree and Bachelor of Arts in Dance Performance at the Queensland University of Technology (QUT) in 2000 and then and the completion of her Diploma of Yoga Teaching through the International Yoga Teachers Association (IYTA).
 Practicing and teaching yoga has formed Chanthalah’s foundation in unraveling and deconstructing movement patterns, strengthened by her biomechanical understanding gained through her clinical physiotherapy work.